 Scenario: A crew is setting up lane closures on a high-traffic highway at dawn.
 Despite cones, a speeding pickup truck veers into the work zone, striking a flagger.

 Root Causes & Impact: Struck-by-vehicle incidents are the deadliest risk in this sector—accounting for 50% of work zone fatalities, double the rate seen in other construction jobs (Source: NIOSH, 2020).
-In 2025, 60% of highway contractors reported crashes into their work zones, with 13% resulting in worker fatalities (Source: AGC Study, 2025).
+Crashes into work zones are a regular occurrence.
 The main culprits?
 Driver distraction, high speeds (workers face an 85% fatality risk if hit by a truck at 45 mph), poor visibility, and inadequate barriers (Source: IIHS, 2024).

 Scenario: A laborer is guiding a steel beam into place when a nearby excavator swings unexpectedly, pinning his leg against a barrier.

 Root Causes & Impact: Caught-in/between events include trench collapses, equipment rollovers, and machinery accidents.
-Inadequate machine guarding, overlooked lockout/tagout, and poor communication are frequent factors.
-These incidents often lead to amputations, crush injuries, and—too often—fatalities.
+Inadequate machine guarding, overlooked lockout/tagout, and poor communication are common factors.
+These incidents often lead to amputations, crush injuries, and fatalities.

-How video intelligence helps: AI monitors can track proximity between workers and moving equipment, flag unsafe machine operation, and capture potential violations—helping supervisors intervene faster.
+How video intelligence helps: AI monitors can track proximity between workers and moving equipment, flag when workers enter restricted areas, and capture potential violations—helping supervisors intervene faster.

 Scenario: A crane operator, working near a power line, accidentally contacts it with a boom.
 The resulting arc flash injures two workers below.

-Root Causes & Impact: Electrocutions frequently involve cranes or other equipment contacting overhead lines, as well as faulty wiring.
-These incidents are severe, often fatal, and can cause burns, cardiac arrest, or secondary falls.
+Root Causes & Impact: Electrocutions often involve cranes or other equipment contacting overhead lines, as well as faulty wiring.
+These incidents are severe, often fatal, and can cause burns, or cardiac arrest.

 How video intelligence helps: Video analytics can be trained to identify when equipment comes dangerously close to power lines or when work is happening in unapproved areas.
 Video review supports root-cause analysis and strengthens future training.